dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/data-tile.md

 8. In the expanded toggle, you'll see a text field where you can paste your **Metadata Only token**.
 <Lightbox src="/img/docs/collaborate/dbt-explorer/data-tile-example.jpg" width="85%" title="Expand the toggle to embded data health tile into your dashboard." />

-9. Once you’ve pasted your token, you can select either **URL** or **iFrame** depending on which you need to install into your dashboard.
+9. Once you’ve pasted your token, you can select either **URL** or **iFrame** depending on which you need to add to your dashboard.

 If your analytics tool supports iFrames, you can embed the dashboard tile within it.

-### Embed data health tile in Tableau
+#### Tableau example
-To embed the data health tile in Tableau, follow these steps:
+Here’s an example with Tableau, where you can embed the iFrame in a web page object:

-1. Ensure you've copied the embed iFrame content in dbt Explorer.
+- Ensure you've copied the embed iFrame snippet from the dbt Explorer **Data health** section.
-2. For the revamped environment-based exposure tile you can insert these fields into the following iFrame, and then embed them with your dashboard.
-This is the iFrame that is available from the **Exposure details** page in dbt Explorer.
+- **For the revamped environment-based exposure tile** &mdash; Insert the following fields into the following iFrame.
+Then embed them with your dashboard.
+This is the iFrame available from the **Exposure details** page in dbt Explorer.

     `<iframe src='https://metadata.YOUR_ACCESS_URL/exposure-tile?uniqueId=<exposure_unique_id>&environmentType=production&environmentId=<environment_id>&token=<metadata_token>' />`